ShivangeeRajput/Kavach/README.md

 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.
 - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
   - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
-- [Navigation Component](https://developer.android.com/guide/navigation) - Allows to specify navigation throughout app using an XML graph or via a graph editor.
 - [Glide](https://github.com/bumptech/glide) - An image loading library for Android
 - [Push Notifications](https://firebase.google.com/docs/cloud-messaging)- You can send notification messages to drive user re-engagement and retention.
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Material Components are a set of UI components that helps you build Android apps with Material Design